-Lemon meringue pie is a classic dessert, so I thought why not make a cupcake version!
+Lemon meringue pie is a classic dessert, with such a delicious zingy flavour, so I thought why not make a cupcake version!
 I've flavoured the sponge of these Lemon Meringue Cupcakes with tangy lemon zest, hidden a lemon curd centre inside that oozes out when you bite into it and topped them with sweet meringue.
 If you love lemon or anything citrus, you will dive right into these yummy Lemon Meringue Cupcakes!

-I started by creaming together the caster sugar and butter, I then added the eggs and lemon zest and whisked them in.
+Mix together the caster sugar and butter, then add the eggs and lemon zest and whisk them in.

-Finally I folded in the self raising flour and then separated the batter into cupcake cases in a muffin tin.
-I only made 9 in the photos, but the recipe makes 12.
-I baked them on 160C Fan/180C/350F/Gas Mark 4 for about 20 minutes until they were golden brown.
-Then I left them to cool fully.
+Fold in the self raising flour and then divide the batter into cupcake cases.
+Bake them for about 20 minutes until they are golden brown.
+Then leave to cool fully.

 Recommended equipment & ingredients*

 - Piping bags

 - Cupcake corer